huqianghui/QA-generation-auto-evaluator/README.md

 > **Note**
 > Code for the hosted app is also open source: https://github.com/langchain-ai/auto-evaluator

-This is a lightweight evaluation tool for question-answering using Langchain to:
+This is a lightweight QA-generation and evaluation tool for question-answering using Langchain to:

 - Ask the user to input a set of documents of interest